petercaiyoyo/appl/README.txt

-This is just a wrapper package
+This is just a wrapper package.
+Please refer to the wiki page http://www.ros.org/wiki/appl to find out more details.